-Feelfree Kayaks is taking kayak fishing to a new level in stability, comfort, and versatility with the new 2014 Lure 10 Kayak.
+Feelfree Kayaks is taking kayak fishing to a new level in stability, comfort, and versatility with the Lure 10 Kayak.
 It is ideal for shorter trips on rivers and lakes and has all the features of the Lure 11.5.
 It comes standard with a variety of unique features including a removable multi-level, multi-position extra wide Gravity Seat, Feelfree's wheel in the keel, and Uni-Track system.
 The patent pending Feelfree Gravity Seat offers the widest range of seat heights which is adjusted with the simple function of a lever and is removable - the Feelfree Gravity Seat is the new high.
 The Lure's super-stable 36" wide hull paired with a padded standing platform gives you the option to paddle or cast in either the sitting or standing position whether fishing inland waters or wide open oceans - this kayak fears no water.

 |Length:||10 ft / 3.05 m|

 |Width:||36 in / 91.44 cm|

 |Type of Kayak:||Sit on Top|